retyuil/Mario-Maker-in-c/README.md

 - ADD proper background customisation
 - Create a GUI for creating the map
 - Import sprites and enemy from different marios games
-- Optimise the collision detection and the redering.
+- Optimise the collision detection and the rendering.